dakra/speed-type/README.md

 Random samples are taken from Project Gutenberg.
 A small number of books will be downloaded on demand and stored in "~/emacs.d/speed-type".
 They will only be downloaded once.

+`speed-type-region` will start a speed-type session with the text from the selected region.

+`speed-type-top-x` (or -100/-1000) lets you practice the top X words for the selected language.

 [melpa-link]: https://melpa.org/#/speed-type